Twins vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has 32 hits with four doubles, a triple, seven home runs, 32 walks and 15 RBI.
-He's also stolen one base.
+- LaMonte Wade Jr has four doubles, a triple, seven home runs, 33 walks and 15 RBI (32 total hits).
+He's also swiped one base.

 Wade Recent Games